wdbm/InfoPeace/README.md

 Are there analogies to psychiatric disorders for information networks implemented with humans as vertices, or other thinking networks that are homomorphic?
 In a social graph, might there be observable a kind of schizophrenia that might indicate that the network is modelling noise or disinformation, or perhaps a kind of autism that might indicate more accurate modelling of information?

+## So what the hell is a fascism anyway?

+Well, [as described by Philosophy Tube](https://www.youtube.com/watch?v=bgwS_FMZ3nQ), common features of fascism are as follows:

+- less fond of democracy; more fond of dictatorship
+- pro military, pro police
+- pro agression, imperialist foreign policy
+- pro state; nationalist, xenophobic, tying nationalism to race
+- pro toxic masculinity
+- pro capitalism, anti communism
+- racist, anti-semetic

 ## Crypto-fascism

 A key observable of crypto-fascism is the decrying of open fascism.